We can make your web site easier to find, and easier to use.

 Abstract

 Disclosed herein is a system and method of query disambiguation.
-At least one model is generated using training data, which model can be used to score, or rank, possible interpretations identified for a query, which can be used to select an interpretation from a number of possible interpretations.
+At least one model is generated using training data, which model can be used to score or rank possible interpretations identified for a query, which can be used to select an interpretation from many possible interpretations.

 A selected interpretation can be used to process a web search request, e.g., to generate search results that relate to the selected query interpretation, rank or order the items in the search result based on relevance to the selected query interpretation, and/or identify a presentation to be used to display the search results based on the selected query interpretation.

-The patent filing goes into a fair amount of detail about how a system like this might be used, but the basic concept that entities might be identified from those query terms, and labeled is at the heart of the approach.
+The patent filing goes into a fair amount of detail about how a system like this might be used.
+The basic concept that entities might be identified from those query terms and labeled is at the heart of the approach.

-For some queries, more than one interpretation may be identified with a certain level of confidence, and search results might contain pages covering those interpretations.
+More than one interpretation may be identified with a certain confidence level for some queries, and search results might contain pages covering those interpretations.

-The patent filing also branches off to explore how numeric terms might be interpreted when found in queries, and provides a large number of examples.
-For instance, “Godfather 3″ might be interpreted to be equivalent to “GodFather III,” but “firefox 3″ might not be seen to be equivalent to “firefox III.”
+The patent filing also branches off to explore how numeric terms might be interpreted when found in queries and provides many examples.
+For instance, “Godfather 3” might be interpreted to be equivalent to “Godfather III,” but “firefox 3” might not be seen to be equivalent to “firefox III.”